delay4now/main/gandhi-quotes-01.md

 > GANDHI: If I die, perhaps they will.

 ### Remark on the Quote
-As alluded to in the previous remark,

-The Chauri Chaura incident compelled Mahatma Gandhi to make a wrenching choice: to halt a movement he had nurtured for years, sacrificing political momentum to uphold the sanctity of nonviolence.
-In doing so, he showed that for him, the integrity of the path was far weightier than the allure of any end, however just.
+As noted in earlier remarks, for Gandhi the integrity of the path mattered far more than the allure of any end, however just.

+Modern philosophers have repeatedly raised similar concerns about the aftermath of revolutions.
+For example, Slavoj Žižek discusses this issue in [this talk](https://www.youtube.com/watch?v=U7JgfB8PaAk).
+The French Revolution provides a vivid illustration: the uprising of the commoners against the monarchy and aristocracy unleashed a wave of popular violence.
+Initially fueled by demands for liberty and equality, the movement soon became bloodthirsty, culminating in the widespread use of the guillotine.
+This violent phase, known as the [Reign of Terror](https://en.wikipedia.org/wiki/Reign_of_Terror) (1793–1794), eventually ended through exhaustion, political infighting, and the collapse of revolutionary leadership.

+Gandhi seems to have been acutely aware of this risk.
+His actions, such as personally fasting to restrain popular unrest, reflect his foresight and his focus on preparing people for moral and spiritual self-governance, rather than merely achieving independence.
+It seems to me that the quality of the individual and collective character was his true goal, and that political freedom was meaningful only if grounded in ethical and spiritual development.

 ## Pursuit of Opportunity

-### Quote 10
+### Quote 9
 > SMUTS: I have thought of calling for a Royal Commission to "investigate" the new legislation.
 I think I could guarantee they would recommend the Act be repealed.
 >
 > GANDHI: I congratulate them.